GatherPress/gatherpress/docs/user/5-create-or-edit-an-event.md

 To have an hybrid event, with both a venue and an online link, you'll need to add a second time the Venue block.

-You can also add any block in the body to customise your event page.
+You can also add any block in the body to customize your event page.

 ![Add blocks](../media/user-5-create-or-edit-an-event-2.png)